aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 stadsarkiv-client server-dev -c example-config-aarhus
 ```

-If the `-c` (shortcut for `--config`) option is not used, then the module will look for templates, static files, and configuration in the folder `local`.
+If the `-c` or `--config` option is not used, then the module will look for templates, static files, and configuration in the folder `local`.
 If the `local` does not exist, the module will use built-in defaults.

 ## .env